IyanuOluwa001/IyanuOluwa001/README.md

 ## About Me 🚀

-I'm a passionate **building solutions with solidity and Java** with experience in **the teaching profession as a B. Sc.
+I'm a passionate about **building solutions with solidity and Java** with experience in **the teaching profession as a B. Sc.
 (Ed.)
 Mathematics graduate and a finacial strategist**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Solidity, Java and React**
 - 🔭 Working on: **A personal financial growth framework system**